DevExpress/devextreme-cli/packages/devextreme-schematics/README.md

 # DevExtreme Schematics
-DevExtreme Schematics contains Angular workflow tools for applications created with [DevExtreme CLI](https://github.com/devexpress/DevExtreme-CLI).
-You can use these tools to add application views and layouts to your app, as well as to perform other tasks related to DevExtreme and the DevExtreme [Angular Application Template](https://devexpress.github.io/devextreme-angular-template).
+DevExtreme Schematics are Angular workflow tools for applications created with [DevExtreme CLI](https://github.com/devexpress/DevExtreme-CLI).
+You can use these tools to add application views and layouts to your apps or to perform other tasks related to DevExtreme and the DevExtreme [Angular Application Template](https://devexpress.github.io/devextreme-angular-template).
 For more information on Angular Schematics, refer to the following topic: [Introduction to Angular Schematics](https://blog.angular.io/schematics-an-introduction-dc1dfbc2a2b2).

 ## Included Schematics